Visiting Sedona In December: 10 Things You Need To Know

 Frosty morning in the shadow of Courthouse Butte in southern Sedona in December

-But it’s not all doom and gloom in Winter.
-It is this variable weather that allows you to create the best Sedona itineraries because the town is quieter when compared to Spring and Fall.
+But it’s not all doom and gloom.
+It’s this variable weather that allows you to create the perfect Sedona itinerary because the town is quieter when compared to spring or fall.

 Just 2.2 inches of rainfall across approximately 4.4 days is expected in Sedona during December.
 If you’re lucky, you might get to see Sedona white over with snow.
 But snow is rare and almost impossible to plan for, unless you book last minute based on a current weather report.

 December is technically classed as the coldest month of the year in Sedona, which puts it at the top of the most chart for most uncomfortable time to visit based on temperature.
-However, we would argue that those temperatures are mostly overnight and the days are perfect for hiking.
+But we would argue that those temperatures are mostly overnight and that the days are actually perfect for hiking.

 Here are some of the most important weather and climate statistics for Sedona in December: